Once you have a large game, with many large 3D models, you will probably start to wonder about the speed and memory usage.

 Turn on TCastleUserInterface.Culling to optimize the case when a resource-intensive control is often off-screen (and thus doesn't need to be rendered or process other events).
 This also matters if the control is outside of the parent scrollable view (TCastleScrollView) or other parent with ClipChildren.
 This is very useful when creating a large number of children inside TCastleScrollView.

-When rendering 2D stuff yourself usign TGLImage, you can often make a dramatic speedup by using the overload that draws multiple images (maybe different, maybe the same image parts) by a single
+When rendering 2D stuff yourself usign TDrawableImage, you can often make a dramatic speedup by using the overload that draws multiple images (maybe different, maybe the same image parts) by a single

-procedure TGLImage.Draw(ScreenRects, ImageRects: PFloatRectangleArray; const Count: Integer); call.
+procedure TDrawableImage.Draw(ScreenRects, ImageRects: PFloatRectangleArray; const Count: Integer); call.

-Since Castle Game Engine 6.5: We have TCastleProfiler to easily profile the speed of operations.
+We have TCastleProfiler to easily profile the speed of operations.
 The engine automatically uses it to log loading time of various assets.
-You can use it for more purposes too.
+You can track the time spend in other operations (specific to your game) there too.

 You can compile your